Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## Multi-Metric Similarity Detection for Redundancy Elimination

-The Mindmap Generator implements a sophisticated redundancy detection system that combines multiple similarity metrics to identify conceptual duplicates even when they use different phrasing:
+We also implement a fairly sophisticated redundancy detection system that combines multiple similarity metrics to identify conceptual duplicates even when they use different phrasing:

 ```python
 # Calculate multiple similarity metrics